oolio-group/xml-escpos-helper/README.md

 `;

 const buffer = EscPos.getBufferXML(xml);
-// send this buffer to a stream (eg.: bluetooth)
+// send this buffer to a stream (eg.: bluetooth or socket)

 ```